dennis20413/2025-AI-EMI/week 3 GAI and TAI.md

 - **Generative AI** excels at creating **novel, creative content** and is especially useful in artistic and creative applications. 🎨✨
 - **Traditional AI** is designed to **analyze and predict** based on existing data, making it indispensable for applications requiring precision, such as fraud detection and recommendation systems. 📊🤖

----

-Feel free to copy and paste this markdown text directly into your GitHub `.md` file for an engaging and informative presentation!